 What to do next

-- You can add the connection information of the master instance and the read-only splitting address to the configuration data of your application.
-After you do so, the system distributes write requests to the master instance and read requests to the read-only splitting address.
-The read-only splitting address then distributes the read requests to the read-only instances based on the specified read weights.
+- You can add the endpoint of the primary instance and the read-only routing endpoint to the configuration data of your application.
+After you do so, the system distributes write requests to the primary instance and read requests to the read-only routing endpoint.
+The read-only routing endpoint then distributes the read requests to the read-only instances based on the specified read weights.

-- You can view the ID, running status, and read weight of each read-only instance.
-Additionally, you can click Manage in the Actions column for a read-only instance to manage the instance on the page for the instance.
+- You can view the ID, running status, read weight of each read-only instance.
+Additionally, you can click Manage in the Actions column for a read-only instance to manage the instance.